csound-flossmanual/csound-floss/book/02-b-installation.md

 ## Csound and Frontends

+### What is a Frontend?

+In computer science, we call _frontend_ what is close to the user, and _backend_ what is close to the hardware.

+So a frontend is what you as user see, in which you type text, scroll windows, open and save files by clicking in the menu bar.

+### Why does Csound not come with a Frontend?

+Csound is an "audio engine" or "audio library".
+It is a machine to render digital audio data.
+This machine consists of a bundle of executable or callable files.
+You can find these files on your computer, but nothing will happen when you try to open these files.

+There were a lot of discussions in the Csound community whether one standard frontend should be distributed together with Csound, or not.
+Sometimes it was the case, but as for today, it is not.
+The main reasons are:

+1. Each frontend has a different design and different ways to use it.
+There is not the one standard way to build a frontend for Csound.
+2. Although it is confusing for beginners, it is important to distinguish between Csound as audio engine and any frontend.
+It is the big flexibility of Csound that it can be used in many contextes.
+Each of these contextes somehow establishes a new frontend.

 ### Can I install Csound without a Frontend?

-Csound is an "audio engine" or "audio library".
-You can install this plain Csound, and usually exactly this will happen if you click on "install Csound".
+Yes, and this will happen when you go to the [Csound Download Page](https://csound.com/download) and click on any of the "install Csound" buttons.

-But as a ordinary Csound user, and in particular as a beginner, you will not only this "invisible" Csound.
+The first step is to install this **plain Csound**.

+The second step is to install a frontend.

-### For which Jobs do I need a Frontend?
+### Which Jobs are done by a Frontend?

-A frontend, or IDE (Intengrated Development Environment) will **run** Csound.
+A frontend, or IDE (Integrated Development Environment) will **run** Csound.
 Usually you have a button to **start** and a button to **stop** a Csound performance.